moedaaboul/employee-tracker/README.md

 ## Description

 A Node.js command-line application that allows non-developers to easily view and interact with information stored in databases.
-These interfaces is also referred to as a **content management systems (CMS)**.
+This interface is an example of a **content management systems (CMS)**.

-The command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+The task was to develop this command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Table of Contents